izuzanak/uclang/README.md

 ## Language features

-Follows list of uclang features, that are supported by its interpreter.
+Follows list of uclang features, that are supported by its interpreter:

-### Feature list

 * Language syntax is derived from C/C++ programming languages.
   * Some syntax is derived from Java programming language.